The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

-There is no formalised fast-track procedure; however, in unproblematic cases (eg, private equity transactions with no overlaps) the SCA will in many cases deliver a decision considerably faster than 25 working days, sometimes within ten working days.
-In 2020, the average turnaround time for a Phase 1 decision was 16 working days.
+There is no formalised fast-track procedure; however, in unproblematic cases (eg, private equity transactions with no overlaps) the SCA will often deliver a decision considerably faster than 25 working days, sometimes within 10 working days.
+In 2021, the average turnaround time for a Phase 1 decision was 14 working days.

-The SCA employs the SIEC (Significant Impediment to Effective Competition) test, which is in line with the EUMR and most other competition regimes in the EU.
-Under this test, a concentration will be prohibited if it threatens to impede significantly effective competition within Sweden as a whole or a substantial part thereof.
+The SCA employs the Significant Impediment to Effective Competition (SIEC) test, which is in line with the EUMR and most other competition regimes in the EU.
+Under the SIEC test, a concentration will be prohibited if it threatens to impede significantly effective competition within Sweden as a whole or a substantial part thereof.

 The SCA first takes into account the markets as defined by the parties and ensures that they are in line with previous case law as well as consistent with segmentations in the industry concerned.
 There is no communicated de minimis level below which competition concerns are deemed unlikely.
 However, the thresholds for when a simplified notification can be made (below 20% market share for horizontal mergers and below 30% for vertical mergers) are, however, indications for when concentrations are deemed unproblematic.